 Jannayak Janata Party releases fourth list of 30 candidates for Haryana polls

-Chandigarh, Oct 03: The Dushyant Chautala-led Jannayak Janata Party, which has decided to contest all 90 seats in Haryana, on Thursday released fourth list of 30 candidates for the upcoming Haryana Assembly Elections.
+Chandigarh, Oct 03: The Dushyant Chautala-led Jannayak Janata Party (JJP), which has decided to contest all 90 seats in Haryana, on Thursday released fourth list of 30 candidates for the upcoming Haryana Assembly Elections.

 Its first list on September 13 had seven names.
 On September 29, the JJP had announced 15 candidates.
-And in the third list JJP had released the list of 20 candidates, which included former MP Ishwar Singh, who will be contesting from the Guhla assembly constituency.
+And in the third list, JJP had released the list of 20 candidates, which included former MP Ishwar Singh, who will be contesting from the Guhla assembly constituency.

 With this, the party has declared names of nearly 80 candidates so far.